Sparking A Poetry Fire In Your School

 I think we will all need some of that this autumn term.

 And here’s our film: enjoy.

-Anna Cole, English teacher, Belle Vue Girls Academy, Bradford
+Anna is an English teacher at Belle Vue Girls Academy in Bradford